BMSC Research Internships – Program Description

 Eligibility

-The BMSC Research Internships are available to Canadian citizens or permanent residents of Canada during their undergraduate careers, with priority given to those undergraduate students registered at one of the member universities (UVIC, UBC, UAlberta, SFU, UCalgary), or recently graduated from one of the member universities.
+BRIs are available to Canadian citizens or permanent residents of Canada, with priority given to undergraduate students registered at one of BMSC’s member universities (UVIC, UBC, UAlberta, SFU, UCalgary), or recently graduates from one of the member universities.
 This opportunity is also open to international students with the appropriate student visas.

 The Bamfield Marine Sciences Centre is committed to providing equality of opportunity and an environment that fosters respect for all members of the BMSC community.